VandyYuboF/linkage_algorithm/README.md

 5. After completing the above steps, review the following files:

 - **`matches.filtered.with_litholink.csv`**
   Contains all successfully matched, de-identified Litholink records.
-This file can be sent directly to **USDHub**.
+This file can be sent directly to **USDHub**:
+  - CHOP (for PEDSnet sites)
+  - VUMC (for STAR sites)

 - **`litholink.unmatched.csv`**
   Contains Litholink records that could not be matched to any local record.
 These records may require manual chart review or additional linkage work.
+This file should be shared only with your site’s USDHub PI and research coordinator and must not leave your institution.

 ---